What have your experiences during the pandemic with the local healthcare system been like?

 - Are healthcare and health insurance expensive in Princeton?

-- What are the visa & residency requirements in Princeton?
+- What are emergency services like in Princeton?

 What have your experiences during the pandemic with the local healthcare system been like?